Get started with Mobile Services

 You can follow an easy Quick Start in the Management Portal to create a new app connected to your mobile service:

 In the Management Portal, click Mobile Services, and then click the mobile service that you just created.

 In the Quick Start tab, click iOS under Choose a platform and expand Create a new iOS app.
 This displays the steps to create an iOS app connected to your mobile service.

 Click Create TodoItem table to create a table to store app data.

 Under Download and run your app, click Download.
 This downloads the project for the sample To do list application that is connected to your mobile service, along with the Mobile Services iOS SDK.
 Save the compressed project file to your local computer, and make a note of where you saved it.

 Run your new iOS app

 The final stage of this tutorial is to build and run your new app.

 Browse to the location where you saved the compressed project files, expand the files on your computer, and open the project file using Xcode.

-Press the Run button to build the project and start the app in the iPhone emulator, which is the default for this project.
+Press the Run button to build the project and start the app in the iPhone emulator.

 In the app, type meaningful text, such as Complete the tutorial and then click the plus (+) icon.